-Insurance For Moving to the USA
+Insurance For Moving Abroad

 Upping sticks for a new home in a new country is a move that’s bound to bring numerous rewards but it’s also a brave decision.
 Such a big change in one’s life necessarily comes with a considerable amount of stress and anxiety, whether you’re making the move by yourself or with your loved ones.
 One way to counter some of this anxiety is by arranging appropriate insurance – a safety net to protect against the worst when things go wrong (and to give you peace of mind even if they don’t).

 There are several types of insurance of interest to international movers: medical insurance, life insurance, home insurance, car insurance and shipping insurance.

 We cover shipping insurance – which protects against the eventuality of your belongings getting lost or damaged – in this guide.

 The necessity and availability of the other types of insurance vary from country to country so here we’ll tackle our 5 most popular destinations in turn.